rileydevdzn/rileydevdzn/README.md

 ## Hi!
 I'm Riley 👋

-I'm a front end developer and UX designer based in Denver, Colorado.
+I'm a UX Engineer based in Denver, Colorado.

 - 💻 Currently building with: **Vue.js** and **Webflow**
 - 🌱 Learning more about and studying: **Digital Accessibility**, **React** and **Node**